GPUOpen-LibrariesAndSDKs/GameEngineIntegrations/README.md

 # GPUOpen Game Engine Integrations

 We will be providing example integrations of various GPUOpen technologies into game engines.
-These example integrations can help jumpstart your own integration of these features into your game or VR title.
+These example integrations can help jumpstart your own integration of these features into your software.
+Applicable software includes either games, VR titles or pro applications.

 ---